Skip to content

 Exercise linked to body hatred

-The critical gaze of the film and fashion industry on her body led Heigl to develop an aversion to exercise.
+The critical gaze of the film and fashion industry on her body led Heigl to develop a dislike for exercise.
 “I hated working out.
 I always associated it with hating my body and wanting it to change and look different,” the actress said.
 She only ever trained to please other people.
 The focus of her workouts was more on losing weight than feeling good.

 It was only much later in life that Katherine Heigl was able to internalize that exercise is primarily something that benefits her physical and mental well-being and is important for health.